partly-cloud/aws-intro-course-module-samples/module-3/module-3-3-ecr-clickops-cicd/README.md

 8. Open the workflow that was triggered on the push to branch `main` and inspect that all jobs completed succesfully.
 9. Navigate to your ECR repository in the AWS Console and verify that an image with tag `latest` now exists in the repository.

+If you are continuing with other demo modules of this course, keep the Elastic Container Registry repository for now, as the Docker image you have pushed to the repository will be used by other modules.